-The development proposal will redevelop an underutilized site in Midtown Oakville with a mixed-use transit-oriented development, comprised of three towers and a mix of land uses including office, retail, and residential uses together with a privately-owned publicly accessible space (POPS) at its centre.
+The development proposal will redevelop an underutilized site in Midtown Oakville with a mixed-use transit-oriented development, comprised of three towers containing retail, a potential daycare and residential uses, and two privately-owned publicly accessible courtyard spaces ("courtyard POPS") fronting on Argus Road.
 The proposal contemplates heights and a density that are in keeping with the overarching policy direction for Midtown Oakville.
-In this regard, the proposed development seeks to contribute to the creation of a new complete community that is supportive of the existing transit service (Oakville GO Station), the future Trafalgar BRT line, and supports active transportation that will support the evolution of Midtown Oakville as a place where people can live, work and play.
+In this regard, the proposed development seeks to contribute to the creation of a new complete community that is supportive of the existing transit service (Oakville GO Station), the future Trafalgar BRT line, and supports active transportation that will support the evolution of Midtown Oakville as a place where people can live, work and play, thereby contributing to achieving the Town's vision of a Liveable Oakville.